amirhossein-yousefi/HouseOffers/README.md

 This library contains almost all of ensemble models and some deep models such as BERT and after data preparation we feed the data into this model which all is in **auto_gloun_with_text.ipynb** and **autogloun_without_text.ipynb**

 Note:All log of this model and weights(for with_text config) is [here](https://drive.google.com/drive/folders/1--CnHmK5DsPuEroyeYYCpXYWjCF28HW5?usp=sharing)
 and for without_text config model located at [here](https://drive.google.com/drive/folders/13-OYRaLfkvD2X4bvR2qxxWOSltc4f3CF?usp=sharing)

+As mentioned, we have two type of data(with and without description and facilities) which we train **AutoGloun** model for both of these data

 THe results for data without text(without facilities and description fields)(r2_score) is as following:
 <img src="/assets/img/results_without_text_r2score.png" alt="MarineGEO circle logo" style="height:500px; width:500px;"/>